 Is this holding you back from living a healthier life?

-Currently, only 12 percent of Americans have the health literacy skills to successfully navigate the health care system, the AHA found.
-Limited health literacy is common among racial and ethnic minorities, older adults, people who with limited English skills and those with less education and economic stability, according to the statement.
+Currently, only 12% of Americans have the health literacy skills to successfully navigate the health care system, the AHA found.
+Limited health literacy is common among older adults, people with limited English skills and those with less education and economic stability, according to the statement.

 In the U.S. in particular, the public is at a higher risk for cardiovascular disease due to low health literacy.
 This invisible barrier can be associated with limited knowledge of health conditions and medications, poorer overall health status, higher health care costs and increased likelihood of rehospitalization and mortality.

-For example, according to the AHA, individuals who are treated in the emergency room with heart failure and have low health literacy have a 40 percent greater likelihood of returning to the hospital within 30 days.
+For example, according to the AHA, individuals who are treated in the emergency room with heart failure and have low health literacy have a 40% greater likelihood of returning to the hospital within 30 days.

 Many times, the solution starts in the health care provider’s hands.
 Health care professionals should look to individualize care and avoid confusing jargon the patient most likely will not know.
 Lipira says many people do not understand what is being said when they are in a health care situation, but are too afraid to ask for clarification.